Anderson School of Management (University of New Mexico)

 The Anderson School of Management (Anderson) is the business school of the University of New Mexico (UNM).
 Anderson was the first professional school of management established in the state of New Mexico.
 Anderson's current alumni base is over 24,000 graduates.

 History

 The school was founded as the College of Business Administration in 1947 under xxx.
 It has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) since 1975.
 UNM was the third university to gain professional AACSB accreditation for both their bachelor's and master's degree programs management programs.
 In 1974, the school was named for Robert Orville Anderson, a New Mexico oilman and longtime CEO of the Atlantic Richfield Company (ARCO).
 The school was the first at a state college or university in New Mexico to be named in honor of a prominent citizen.

 The school has grown from 15 tenured or tenure-track faculty members when it was established to 50 tenured or tenure-track faculty members today.
-The current dean is Julie Coonrod.
+The current interim dean is Julie Coonrod.